$0.13 and 20 Minute Home-Roasted Fair Trade, Organic Coffee Beans

 Green coffee beans – most likely not sold at your local grocery store (I use The Coffee Project which gives all first time buyers 1 lb of free beans + ~$7 shipping or Amazon).
 Just like any recipe using quality ingredients are essential.
 Search for organic, sustainably grown coffee beans and you will be rewarded with the taste.
-Taste will vary by region so try beans from a few different countries to see which you like best.
-So far, I’ve tried beans from Brazil, Panama, Guatemala and Honduras!
+The taste will vary by region so try beans from a few different countries to see which you like best.
+So far, I’ve tried beans from Brazil, Panama, Guatemala, and Honduras!

 - 1 baking sheet lined with aluminum foil